 Castles, Country Parks and Houses - Apart from the garden heritage, Carmarthenshire also has a wealth of historic attractions including Castles, Country Parks and Stately homes.
 Some of the most popular castles are Carreg Cennen and Dinefwr both situated in Llandeilo, Dryslwyn, Kidwelly, Laugharne and Llansteffan.
-Country Parks include Pembrey with its sandy beach, walks and cycle trails, Llyn Llech Owain which is set in 64 hectares of land with a forest track for walking and cycling, Gelli Aur with its commanding views across the beautiful Towy Valley and Parc Howard Mansion and Gardens which explores Llanelli’s past.
-Set in the heart of Llanelli is Llanelly House which reopened in 2014 having been extensively restored.
+Country Parks include Pembrey with its sandy beach, walks and cycle trails, Llyn Llech Owain which is set in 64 hectares of land with a forest track for walking and cycling.
+Parc Howard Mansion and Gardens which explores Llanelli’s past and set in the heart of Llanelli is Llanelly House which reopened in 2014 having been extensively restored.
 The visitor is given a fascinating glimpse into the characters and history of this Georgian mansion.

 Outdoor Pursuits – Apart from the Country Parks Brechfa Forest is renowned for its cycle tracks which range in difficulty to suit families as well as the more experienced biker.
 The forest tracks also offer excellent- walking many are only a short walk from Bryn Marlais cottage.
 Further afield there is the Millenium Coastal path which runs from the National Wetland Centre in Llanelli to Burry Port.

 For the more adventurous the Llandysul Paddlers Canoe Club is only a short drive away.
 They have no age or experience limitations and all are welcome.